Bankrupting Sybil Despite Churn: Decentralization

 \subsection{Use and Maintenance of Committee}

-The committee uses \defn{State Machine Replication (SMR)}~\cite{abraham2019sync} to agree on an ordering of network events so as to execute \goodJest and \ergo in parallel.
-To run SMR, the following invariant must be maintained.

-\textit{\textbf{Committee Invariant:} There always exists a committee known to all good IDs.
-This committee has size $\Theta(\log{n_0})$, and a majority of good IDs.}
+The committee makes use of \defn{State Machine Replication (SMR)}~(see \cite{attiya2004distributed,lynch1996distributed,abraham2019sync, bessani2014state}) to agree on an ordering of network events so as to execute \goodJest and \ergo in parallel.
+In order to scalably and correctly execute SMR, we maintain the invariant that the committee always has size $\Theta(\log{n_0})$ and a majority of good IDs.

 To maintain this invariant, a new committee is elected by the old committee at the end of each iteration.
-In particular, at the end of iteration $i$, the old committee selects a committee of size $C\log |S_i|$, where $C>1$ is a sufficiently large constant.
-This committee selection process is a classic problem in reliable distributed computing; for example, Awerbuch and Scheideler~\cite{awerbuch:random} present an efficient algorithm for random number generation that can be used by the existing committee to select new committee members.
+In particular, at the end of iteration $i$, the old committee selects a committee of size $C\log N_i $, where $C>1$ is a sufficiently large constant.
+This committee selection process can be accomplished in our model via classic secure multiparty computation protocols; for example, see Rabin and Ben-Or~\cite{rabin1989verifiable}.
+Note that subsequent results can accomplish the same task more efficiently, but require cryptographic assumptions.
+For example, Awerbuch and Scheideler~\cite{awerbuch:random} describe an algorithm specifically for random number generation that can be used by the existing committee to select new committee members.